brotherhoodMonk/gyan/angular.md

 1. RXjs Is reactive Extension for Javscrpt and it is library used by many developer in angular
 2. Rxjs provide functional and reactive programming pattern for working with events and stream of data.
 3. Rxjs make uses of observer design pattern to handle such data.
-4. the observer pattern is a software design pattern in which an object called subject maintains the list of dependancy called observers.
+4. the observer pattern is a software design pattern in which contains observable nand observer to create communication channel.

+an object called subject maintains the list of dependancy called observers.
 So whenever there is changes in the state, it notifies automatically to the observers usually by calling their method.
 ===